Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: Introduction

 A strategy for a player is a function that, given a history of a play, determines the next action of the player.
 Objectives are defined via functions that assign numerical rewards to plays, and the Maximizer (resp.\ Minimizer) aim to maximize (resp.\ minimize) the expected reward.
-A central result in zero-sum 2-player stochastic games with finite action sets is the existence of a \emph{value} for the large class of Borel measurable objectives \cite{martin_1998,Maitra-Sudderth:1998} (i.e., that $\sup_{\it Max}\inf_{\it Min} = {\it value} = \inf_{\it Min}\sup_{\it Max}$ over Maximizer/Minimizer strategies).
+A central result in zero-sum 2-player stochastic games with finite action sets is the existence of a \emph{value} for the large class of Borel measurable objectives \cite[]{martin_1998,Maitra-Sudderth:1998} (i.e., that $\sup_{\it Max}\inf_{\it Min} = {\it value} = \inf_{\it Min}\sup_{\it Max}$ over Maximizer/Minimizer strategies).
 In particular, this implies the existence of $\eps$-optimal strategies for every $\eps >0$ and either player, i.e., strategies that enforce that the outcome of a game is $\eps$-close to its value, regardless of the behavior of the other player.
-Optimal strategies ($\eps$-optimal for $\eps=0$) need not exist in general, but their properties can be studied in those cases where they do exist, e.g., \cite{Puterman:book,kucera_2011,KMSW2017Games,KMST2020c}.
+Optimal strategies ($\eps$-optimal for $\eps=0$) need not exist in general, but their properties have been studied in those cases where they do exist, for example in \cite{Puterman:book,kucera_2011,KieferMSW17a,KMST2020c}.